Uber Copter goes public in NYC, here's what it's like

-New York City is served by not one but three major airports, and you'd think that would make it blissfully easy to fly into or out of Manhattan.
+New York City is served by not one, but three major airports.
+You'd think that kind of choice would make it blissfully easy to fly into or out of Manhattan.
 In reality, trying to get to any of those airports results in a painful decision between the lesser of many evils, including costly hired cars or affordable but inconvenient trains.

-Increasingly, New York's business travelers are turning to Uber to get them to their airport of choice, hoping that the traffic and surge pricing gods smile in their favor.
-Today, Uber launches a new service that will free you from mundane earthly traffic -- if you're an efficient packer and don't mind the cost.
+Increasingly, New York's business travelers are turning to Uber to get them to their airport of choice, hoping that the traffic and surge-pricing gods smile in their favor.
+Today, Uber launches a new service that will free you from mundane earthly traffic -- if you're an efficient packer and can afford the cost.

-It's called Uber Copter, and it might just be the new best way to get to JFK.
-The service launched earlier this summer, but initially only to Uber's top-tier customers.
+The service is called Uber Copter, and it might just be the new best way to get to JFK.
+The program launched earlier this summer, but initially only to Uber's top-tier customers.
 Today it's open to everyone, and the company was kind enough to invite me for a quick spin.

 The process of booking a Copter ride is easy, which is the most amazing part of the whole service.
 I arbitrarily chose the Bowery Ballroom as my point of origination and the amazing TWA Hotel as my destination.
 I entered my chosen time of departure and, in addition to the usual UberX and Uber Black offerings, the app also gave me a new listing for Uber Copter.